ranjanjyoti152/Smart-NVR/README.md

   - `SMARTNVR_GPU_ENABLED`: Enable/disable GPU acceleration (default: true)
   - `SMARTNVR_DB_TYPE`: Database type (mongodb or sqlite)
   - `SMARTNVR_DB_URI`: MongoDB connection URI

+### Multi-GPU Usage

+- Smart-NVR will automatically detect available CUDA devices at startup and assign each active camera to a specific GPU in round-robin fashion (cuda:0, cuda:1, ...).
+- If a GPU runs out of memory during inference for a camera, that camera will gracefully fall back to CPU to keep the stream alive.
+Other cameras continue using their assigned GPUs.
+- No extra configuration is required.
+For Docker, ensure you run the container with `--gpus all` or configure GPU resources in Docker Compose.

 ## Models